 What about the amazing talent of filmmakers such as Roger Corman and, most of all, an extraordinary filmmaker like Steven Spielberg.
 What makes working with them such a wonderful experience?

-Well, one thing is, the foster talent.
+Well, one thing is they foster talent.
 They both have done projects purely because they wanted to find new people.
-Roger has a more complex motive, because finding new people means you can get them cheaper and it also means you can get them to adapt to your way of working.
+Roger has a more complex motive because finding new people means you can get them cheaper, and it also means you can get them to adapt to your way of working.
 But he is also tremendously talented at finding new people who really want to make movies.
-And I was one of them, I did everything to make my movies good.
-When I edited “Piranha”, like seven days a week for a whole month, I even slept in the editing room because I was afraid it would be terrible.
+And I was one of them; I did everything to make my movies good.
+When I edited “Piranha,” like seven days a week for a whole month, I even slept in the editing room because I was afraid it would be terrible.
 I didn’t go to the wrap party because I thought the movie was terrible.
 But he found people like that.
-Spielberg also: one of the reasons he formed his own company, was to bring in new talent!
-With the TV show ‘Amazing Stories’ [1985-87], he insisted NBC would keep to their two year agreement because he wanted to use it as a starting off point for young talent, to give them a break, bring them into the studio system and let them make a studio movie of thirty minutes, for a bigger budget than they ever had before.
-So I think of them as givers to the business: they brought so many people and so many talent to the business.
+Spielberg also; one of the reasons he formed his own company was to bring in new talent.
+With the TV show ‘Amazing Stories’ [1985-87], he insisted NBC would keep to their two-year agreement because he wanted to use it as a starting off point for young talent, to give them a break, bring them into the studio system and let them make a studio movie of thirty minutes, for a bigger budget than they ever had before.
+So I think of them as givers to the business.
+They brought so many people and so much talent to the business.
 You didn’t see too many other people doing that kind of thing.